Do You Know the 8 Differences Between Castilian and Latin American Spanish?

 Do you ever worry that the Spanish you learn in one country might not be understood in another?

 Or have you learned some Spanish in Spain, only to go to a different Spanish speaking country later on and find yourself struggling to understand?
 Or vice versa?

-Spanish is a complex language that has evolved over a substantial period of time.
-It’s grown up and matured in geographically and culturally disparate locations.
+Spanish is a complex language that has evolved and matured in geographically and culturally disparate locations.